nihey/webpack-single-page-boilerplate/README.md

   - `less-loader`: Style your pages with [less](http://lesscss.org/).
   - `style-loader`: Add exports of a module as style to DOM.

-It also uses the following plugins:
+It also includes the following plugins:

   - `indexhtml-webpack-plugin`: Parses your html files content and build them.
   - `extract-text-webpack-plugin`: Extract css text from bundled styles.
+  - `html-parser-plugin`: Custom experimental plugin to enable html parsing on webpack.
+It is used to emit a `index.html` file along with it's images.

 # License